 I remember my heart racing, tears flowing and my life changing.
+Like other young worship leaders, I was in for something wonderful.
 It was the day I experienced the presence of God for the first time.
 Sure, I had been in church many times before.
 But this time was different.
 This time I felt the love of God sweep over me like never before.
 I could sense His presence.
 I caught a glimpse of His glory.

 And I’m not one to get emotionally overwhelmed by things.
 I’m much more analytical.
 But this was different.
 This was the call of God.
 This was an awakening from death to life.
 When I think on that moment, it reminds me that those moments are happening all the time.
 Every song we choose, every word we speak, every service we lead, destinies can be altered.